polkascan/py-substrate-metadata-docs/docs/imbue/democracy.md

 - `ref_index`: The index of the referendum to vote for.
 - `vote`: The vote configuration.

-Weight: `O(R)` where R is the number of referendums the voter has voted on.
 #### Attributes
 | Name | Type |
 | -------- | -------- |